Phulia railway station

 Phulia railway station is a railway station of the Kolkata Suburban Railway system and operated by Eastern Railway.
-It is situated beside National Highway 34 at Chatkatala, Phulia on the Ranaghat–Shantipur line in Nadia district in the Indian state of West Bengal.
+It is situated beside National Highway 12 (previously NH 34) at Chatkatala, Phulia on the Ranaghat–Shantipur line in Nadia district in the Indian state of West Bengal.
 The distance between Sealdah to Phulia railway station is approximately 89 km.

 History

 The Kalinarayanpur–Shantipur section was converted to broad gauge to allow EMU coaches from Sealdah to run up to Shantipur.
 The line including Phulia railway station was doubled in 2014–15 and electrified in 1964–65.